Skip to main content

 What is Tandem OLED?

-Tandem OLED stacks two OLED panels on top of each other, doubling brightness while reducing burn-in risk.
-Apple pioneered this in the iPad Pro (2024), and Dell is the first Windows laptop manufacturer to adopt it.
+Tandem OLED stacks two OLED panels on top of each other, improving brightness efficiency while reducing burn-in risk.
+Apple pioneered the technology in the iPad Pro (2024); Dell first used it on the XPS 13 and now brings it to the XPS 14.

 Specs: